 In recent years, employers have noticed that it is necessary to strengthen the psychological resilience of their employees.
 They have done a lot by implementing stress reduction programmes, or by planning weekly mindfulness sessions in companies.
 The COVID-19 epidemic has changed the situation by having a very strong impact on employees’ mental health, and currently companies are doing even more in this respect.

 According to the CBRE “Wellness.
 Explore the office future” report, by 2040 the boundaries between work and personal life will be completely blurred.
-Based on observations involving the current epidemiological and socioeconomic situation, it seems that this will probably happen much earlier.

 Mental health issues have changed, and now they include:

 Today, employees fear greatly for their health and jobs.
 A safe workplace and stability are crucial for them.
 They feel burnt out because of the long-term work at home in improvised conditions that make it difficult for them to focus.
 Strong technological stress makes them look for a retreat from digitisation (e.g. by enjoying nature or sports), but this is very difficult now more than ever.